-Net gain of \$3,811,129 on the disposition in the current year upon deconsolidation of the Subsidiary.

-- Share of loss of \$39,738 from equity accounting of Hudson Greenland from the date control ceased on the Subsidiary. - Reclassified \$11,488 of foreign currency differences from the Company's foreign currency translation reserve.
+- Net gain of \$3,811,129 on the disposition in the current year upon deconsolidation of the Subsidiary. - Share of income of \$899,598 from equity accounting of Hudson Greenland from the date control ceased on the Subsidiary.
+The income was largely the result of a large unrealized foreign exchange gain in Hudson Greenland due to the significant weakness of the USD against the DKK on its USD denominated debts. - Management services income of \$320,378 for provision of operational and management support to the White Mountain Project - Reclassified \$11,488 of foreign currency differences from the Company's foreign currency translation reserve.